ana16/secretproject/README.md

 The game was tested with a GUI built in Javascript and HTML5.
 It uses the createjs engine and is in the graphics folder under Newfile.html  .
 You input the exportBoard.txt file that is produced by the board->exportBoardState function.

+# Building the game

+In secretproject folder, run "make all".